 MK Eli Alalouf has bluntly removed at least 5 medical cannabis patients from discussing the health committee after their attempts to explain the difficulties in medical cannabis reform.
 The climax came when a father of an epileptic girl drank a whole bottle of cannabis oil and the discussion was interrupted.

-During a stormy debate held at the Knesset Health Committee, at least 5 patients were ejected from patients who protested the conduct of the Ministry of Health and the nature of the futile discussion in a committee headed by MK Eli Alalouf of Kolno.
+During a stormy discussion held at the Knesset Health Committee, at least 5 patients were removed from the hospital, protesting the conduct of the Ministry of Health and the nature of the futile discussion on the committee headed by MK Eli Alalouf.

 The climax came when the discussion was interrupted in the middle after Meir Kadosh, the father of a child suffering from epilepsy, drank a bottle of whole cannabis oil to protest the decrees.

-"I'll grow it up at home and I'll open a drug lab as you call it," he said, showing a box of opiates.
-"I will not drink the pills," he said, drinking instead the cannabis oil he held in addition.
+"I'll bring it up at home and I'll open a drug lab as you call it," he said, showing a box of opiates.
+"I will not drink the pills," he said, drinking instead the cannabis oil he had in addition.

 "Anyone who does not support full legalization, you murderers," he concluded, was removed from the discussion, and the meeting closed.

 Another moving testimony was that of a mother with an 9 autistic child who began to cry in front of the committee's representatives.
 She said her son could not talk, and after 4 monthly cannabis oil treatment the boy began to read and talk.